Scthe/scthe.github.io/content/blog/2023-12-21-vulkan-frame/vulkan_frame.md

 [Creating VkPipeline](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCreateGraphicsPipelines.html) requires filling all fields of the [VkGraphicsPipelineCreateInfo](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkGraphicsPipelineCreateInfo.html).
 It's tedious.
 I recommend writing a utility that will initialize `VkGraphicsPipelineCreateInfo` with some default values.
 This way:

 - There is only one place to fix the errors.
-As you might have read in my [VulkanRenderDoc article](/blog/debugging-vulkan-using-renderdoc/), I made the mistake of using memory after `Vec` went out of scope.
+As you might have read in my <CrossPostLink permalink="/blog/debugging-vulkan-using-renderdoc/" paragraph="Bug example when loading the capture">"Debugging Vulkan using RenderDoc"</CrossPostLink> article, I made the mistake of using memory after `Vec` went out of scope.
 This crashed RenderDoc at random.
 Fixing it was [easy enough](https://github.com/Scthe/Rust-Vulkan-TressFX/commit/8927ca22be424577e35b02643f6daeb5f9f78f26).
 - Makes it impossible for certain classes of errors to happen.
 In Rust, Ash will happily initialize `VkStencilOpState.write_mask` to `0`.
 It's a bit dreary to remember to set it every time.
 - It shows what is actually important.
 In Rust Vulkan TressFX's [forward rendering pass](https://github.com/Scthe/Rust-Vulkan-TressFX/blob/c0a020e1117bbb2d4ab6737738d8f89b9cb8b4b1/src/render_graph/forward_pass.rs#L166), the only thing that matters is depth stencil settings.
 I have worked with many people who like to copy-paste entire pages of code or JIRA ticket descriptions.
 Nothing says 'a job' more than diffing text of 5 JIRA tickets!
 As they say "If I had more time, I would have written a shorter letter.".

 The values I've chosen are ones that can render a fullscreen quad.
 E.g. depth, stencil test/write disabled, no culling, blend mode to override current content, etc.

-> I've also suggested a similar approach in the [OpenGL DrawParams article](/blog/opengl-state-management/).
+> I've also suggested a similar approach in the <CrossPostLink permalink="/blog/opengl-state-management/">"OpenGL state management"</CrossPostLink> article.
 At least in Vulkan, the settings have [less](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glDepthMask.xhtml) [unhinged](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glDepthFunc.xhtml) [names](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glEnable.xhtml).

 It's worthwhile to create a few functions to generate common settings combinations.
 E.g. `stencil_write_if_touched(reference: u32, override_current: bool)` or `depth_stencil_noop()` etc. Usefulness depends on use cases.
 For example, in Rust-Vulkan-TressFX, there were only [4 different use cases for depth/stencil](https://github.com/Scthe/Rust-Vulkan-TressFX/blob/c0a020e1117bbb2d4ab6737738d8f89b9cb8b4b1/src/vk_utils/pipeline.rs#L205).
 Similar utilities proved helpful for the rest of `VkGraphicsPipelineCreateInfo's` fields.